 At SHS, it is believed that students must be engaged and accountable for their learning.
-It is an expectation that all assigned work, be completed by the student, to the best of their ability.
+It is an expectation that all assigned work be completed by the student, to the best of their ability.
 Students who are struggling with completing an assignment are expected to meet with their teacher for further clarification and assistance.
-Completing summative assessments is not an option.
-The assessment must be completed by the student during Learning Strategies and/or in the lunch workroom or at another time arranged by administration.
+The assessment must be completed by the student after school in the exam writing room (Learning Commons) or at another time as arranged by their teacher and/or administration.